Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training

-The Maltipoo breed is a highly intelligent dog that is easy to train.
-The breed is eager to please and can make an excellent therapy or emotional support dog as well as an awesome pet.
+The Maltipoo is a highly intelligent dog that is easy to train.
+The breed is also eager to please and can make an excellent therapy or emotional-support dog, as well as an awesome pet.

 Health & Care

-Since Maltipoos are a small breed and are not considered purebreds, they tend to have less health issues than toy poodles or large breed dogs.
+Since the Maltipoo is a small breed and not considered a purebred, they tend to have fewer health issues than Toy Poodles or large breed dogs.
 Common issues tend to be age related and include cataracts, arthritis, and dental problems.
-Like toy poodles, they are also susceptible to a collapsed trachea.
-To help prevent damage to your pet’s trachea, consider using a harness rather than a traditional collar.
+Like Toy Poodles, though, they are susceptible to a collapsed trachea.
+To help prevent damage to your pet’s throat, consider using a harness rather than a traditional collar.

 Due to the social nature of this breed, they can experience anxiety if they are left alone or separated from their loved ones for a long time.

-As with any pet, genetics and routine healthcare among other things can affect the health and lifespan of your Maltipoo.
-So, if you are not getting your pet from a rescue, be sure to purchase your Maltipoo from a reputable breeder.
+As with any pet, genetics and routine healthcare, among other things, can affect the health and lifespan of your Maltipoo.
+So, if you are not getting your pet from a rescue, be sure to purchase them from a reputable breeder.

 Maltipoo